-Saudis order oil cuts to U.S., Europe ahead of non-OPEC talks
+Saudis order oil cuts to U.S., Europe before non-OPEC talks

 "We are cutting more in the U.S. because the inventories ... are very high," the source said.

 OPEC sources said nine non-OPEC countries were set to join the meeting: Azerbaijan, Kazakhstan, Oman, Mexico, Russia, Sudan, South Sudan, Bahrain and Malaysia.
+Bolivia may also attend the talks, according to an OPEC source.

 So far only Russia and Oman have pledged cuts, with one OPEC source saying Mexico could also contribute.
 In contrast, Kazakhstan plans to boost output in 2017 as it launches the long-delayed Kashagan project.